alianza/portfolio/static/markdown/quoty.md

 The application is fully responsive and installable as a Progressive Web Application.
 The data storage and authentication is done using [*Google Firebase*](https://firebase.google.com/) Authentication and the Realtime Database.
 The application is hosted using the [Netlify](https://netlify.com/) deployment platform.
+For performance optimization the application uses code splitting and lazy loads all pages using [`React.lazy()`](https://reactjs.org/docs/code-splitting.html).
+To keep track of the current logged in user the application uses the `[React Context API`](https://reactjs.org/docs/context.html) as well.

 ---